I. Basic Concepts—Definitions, Rights, and Responsibilities

 - Teaching students to protect their personal privacy and respecting the privacy of others.

-- Reaching out to parents to communicate library policies related to privacy.
+- Reaching out to parents or caregivers to communicate library policies related to privacy.

 - Collaborating with IT staff to evaluate technology-related hardware, software, filtering programs, and apps to ensure student privacy is protected.